llvm/circt/docs/VerilogGeneration.md

  * `printDebugInfo` (default=`false`).
 If true, emit additional debug information (e.g. inner symbols) into comments.
  * `wireSpillingHeuristic` (default=`spillNone`).
-This controls extra wire spilling performed in PrepareForEmission to improve readablitiy and debuggability.
+This controls extra wire spilling performed in PrepareForEmission to improve readability and debuggability.
 It is possible to combine several heuristics by specifying `wireSpillingHeuristic` multiple times.
    (e.g. `wireSpillingHeuristic=spillLargeTermsWithNamehints,wireSpillingHeuristic=spillAllMux`).
    * `spillLargeTermsWithNamehints`: If spillLargeTermsWithNamehints is specified, expressions